Make an Appointment: [email protected] | 208-908-0500

 Most people will experience trauma in their lifetime whether it’s a car accident, abuse or neglect, the sudden death of a loved one, a violent criminal act, exposure to the violence of war, or a natural disaster.

-While many people can recover from trauma over time with the love and support of family and friends and bounce back with resiliency, others may discover effects of lasting trauma, which can cause a person to live with deep emotional pain, fear, confusion, or posttraumatic stress far after the event has passed.
+While many people recover from trauma over time with the love and support of family and friends and bounce back with resiliency, others may discover lasting effects of trauma, which can cause a person to live with deep emotional pain, fear, confusion, or post-traumatic stress far after the event has passed.

 In these circumstances, the support, guidance, and assistance of a therapist is fundamental to healing from trauma.